 Kristin Scott Thomas, Sarah’s Key

-Blame it on a liberal/left-wing conspiracy, Obama’s repressive policies, or Captain America: The First Avenger, but despite the addition of four theaters — or a 40% increase in venues — the Sarah Palin movie The Undefeated plummeted 63% on its second weekend out.
+Blame it on a liberal/left-wing conspiracy, Obama’s repressive policies, or Captain America: The First Avenger, but despite the addition of four theaters — or a 40 percent increase in venues — the Sarah Palin movie The Undefeated plummeted 63 percent on its second weekend out.
 At 14 locations, The Undefeated collected a dismal $24,000, for a per-theater average of $1,714, according to studio estimates found at Box Office Mojo.

 Expect Sarah Palin and The Undefeated to disappear from North American screens very shortly.
 That is, until both Palin and the Stephen K. Bannon-directed documentary inevitably resurface early next year at the Razzie Awards.